-Seizure for Forfeiture in Hernando County
+Seizure for Forfeiture in Hernando County, FL

-Law enforcement officers in Hernando County, FL, seize money and property for civil asset forfeiture proceedings.
-After the seizure, the officer might hand you a receipt or “notice of seizure,” giving you 15 days to demand an adversarial preliminary hearing.
-Don’t miss a deadline.
-Call a civil asset forfeiture attorney immediately for advice.
-Seizures occur at homes, businesses, and during traffic stops.
+In Hernando County, FL, law enforcement officers seize money and property for civil asset forfeiture proceedings.
+After the seizure, the officer might hand you a receipt or “notice of seizure,” giving you fifteen (15) days to demand an adversarial preliminary hearing.

 Civil Asset Forfeiture Attorney for Hernando County, FL